ahmadjazmawi1/Comp-3005-Project/README.md

 Type “npm start”

+Files and Folders on Github:

-The folder called 2.1-2.4 contains the diagram for Conceptual Design, Reduction to Relation Schemas, Normalization of Relation Schemas, Database Schema Diagram.
+* The folder called 2.1-2.4 contains the diagram for Conceptual Design, Reduction to Relation Schemas, Normalization of Relation Schemas, Database Schema Diagram.
 Normalization, explanation of design, and assumptions are in the 3005_Project_report pdf file.

-The folder called SQL contains the ddl and dml statements. dml statements have more than 10 queries to test the tables.
+* The folder called SQL contains the ddl and dml statements. dml statements have more than 10 queries to test the tables.

-The pug files located in the Views folder are for the user interface Server.js contains the code that communicates with the database and the UI
+* The pug files located in the Views folder are for the user interface

+* Server.js contains the code that communicates with the database and the User interface

 Bonus features:
 * Inheritance in ER, Schema, and Database tables